 INTRODUCTION

-Neurofibromatosis type I (NF1), also known as von Recklinghausen disease, is an autosomal dominant neurocutaneous disorder caused by a mutation in the NF1 gene, and usually presents during the first decade of life.
-NF1 is the most frequent subtype of neurofibromatosis (approximately 97% of NF patients), a family history of approximately 50% and an incidence of 1/3000[1-3].
-Clinical manifestations of abnormal skin pigmentation (café au lait patches and freckles), multiple discrete dermal neurofibromas, iris hamartomas known as Lisch nodules, bone dysplasia and mental retardation, and affected tissue and organ damage (neural, skeletal, visceral).
-In addition, approximately 10%-25% of patients may experience involvement of the digestive system (e.g., bleeding, perforation, or intestinal obstruction, etc.)[4,5].
+Neurofibromatosis type I (NF1), also known as von Recklinghausen disease, is an autosomal dominant neurocutaneous disorder caused by a mutation in the NF1 gene, and it usually presents during the first decade of life.
+NF1 is the most frequent subtype of neurofibromatosis (approximately 97% of NF patients), with a family history of approximately 50% and an incidence of 1/3000[1-3].
+Clinical manifestations include abnormal skin pigmentation (cafe-au-lait patches and freckles), multiple discrete dermal neurofibromas, iris hamartomas known as Lisch nodules, bone dysplasia, mental retardation, and affected tissue and organ damage (neural, skeletal, visceral).
+In addition, approximately 10%-25% of patients may experience involvement of the digestive system (e.g., bleeding, perforation, intestinal obstruction, etc)[4,5].

 The exact pathogenesis of NF1 is unclear, and mutations in the NF1 gene are important causes of NF1.
-Moreover, it’s also associated with the development of tumor, disease efficacy, prognosis, and even poor resistance to certain tumor types[6].
-In recent years, it has been found that Malignancies occur up to four to six times more common in patients with NF-1 than in the general population, and the probability of malignant connective tissue tumors or other soft tissue tumors is 34 times that of unaffected people[7].
-NF-1 has a highly variable expression in patients with the same mutation and within the same family.
+Moreover, NF1 is also associated with the development of tumor, disease efficacy, prognosis, and even poor resistance to certain tumor types[6].
+In recent years, it has been found that malignancies are up to four to six times more common in patients with NF1 than in the general population, and the probability of malignant connective tissue tumors or other soft tissue tumors is 34 times than that of unaffected people[7].
+The expression of NF1 is highly variable in patients with the same mutation and within the same family.
 Large complete gene deletions (5%–10%) have a severe clinical phenotype with intellectual disability, higher benign tumor burden, and higher incidence of malignant nerve sheath tumors[3].
-NF1 fibromatosis is usually benign, and cases of malignant transformation are rare, and there are few reports on the NF1 fibromatosis with undifferentiated pleomorphic sarcoma at home and abroad.
-A case of type I fibromatosis with spindle cell sarcoma is reported as follows.
+NF1 fibromatosis is usually benign, and cases of malignant transformation are rare.
+There are few reports on NF1 with undifferentiated pleomorphic sarcoma at home and abroad.
+A case of NF1 with spindle cell sarcoma is reported as follows.

 CASE PRESENTATION